 Fortunately, there seem to be at least one better alternative available.
 Check out my Cubits.com review!

 My currency exchange experiment with the Cex.io Bitcoin exchange was sponsored by Brave Software who refunded my monetary transaction costs.
-They had no say in this review whatsoever.
+They’d no say in this review whatsoever.
 However, I’ll write more about their new Brave web browser with built-in Bitcoin based micropayments out of personal interest in the coming days.